In the UK, we are fortunate to have the luxury of water running directly into our homes and buildings.

 Common alternative drinking water treatment strategies often target biofilm formation, without sometimes fully understanding what microbes may exist within your own water distribution system.

-Water treatment chemicals such as chlorine, for example, can be used to kill pathogens.
+Chemicals used for water treatment, such as chlorine, for example, are used to kill pathogens.

 However, some pathogens, such as mycobacterium avium, are resistant to chlorine.
-Some disinfectants may also further promote the growth of pathogens.
+Some drinking water disinfectants may also further promote the growth of pathogens.

 The only way to check the water quality is being maintained is to monitor the microbiology and bacteria in the water.
 If required, the most appropriate methods of primary disinfection and secondary disinfection can then be selected.